 Knowledge, Skills & Ability:

-Office of Energy and Central Utilities, including assisting in the
+and Energy Management office, including assisting in the

 establishment of goals and objectives to implement as work

-- Assists in the development, recommendations, administration and
+- Perform analysis to inform recommendations, administration and

-Energy and Central utilities, which is the largest operating budget
+Sustainability and Energy Management office, which is the largest

-at the College, and maintaining balances within the established
+operating budget at the College, and maintaining balances within

-operating cost and performance of existing campus buildings and
+modeling of the operating cost and performance of existing campus

-utilities.
-Prepares reports that utilize this data to identify
+buildings and utilities.
+Prepare reports that utilize this data to

-- Initiates, modifies and executes the latest computer technology
+- Initiates, modifies and executes the latest technology to

-to improve the operating efficiency of the central plant, utilizing
+improve the operating efficiency of facilities, utilizing local and

 central controls and monitoring systems.
 Performs the compilation